wp-plugins/woo-widget-product-slideshow/readme.txt

 * Touch swipe slider images in mobiles.
 * 7 different image transition effect plus random.
 * Image transition effects timing controls.
-* Optimized for all browsers including the notorious IE8, IE9, IE10, IE11
+* Optimized for all browsers including the notorious IE9, IE10, IE11
+* Lightweight,fast and powerful.

 = Widget Skin Features =

 On the wp-admin dashboard look for the a3 Product Slider menu item.
-From the drop down choose - Widget Skin to see all the settings for the Fully Customizable Widget Skin.
-The settings enable you to create a beautiful slider product display to match your theme.
+From the drop down choose - Widget Skin to see all the Sass #dynamic {stylesheets} settings for the Fully Customizable Sass Widget Skin.

+The settings enable you to create a beautiful widget slider product display to match your theme in Sass which is the most mature, stable, and powerful professional grade CSS extension language in the world.

 * Widget Skin - Turn ON Touch Swipe and the feature is auto activated when slider is viewed in a mobile.
 * Widget Skin - Set fixed slider height or set to dynamic.